SecuritySynapse/security-summit-project-update/writing/update.md

 #### What is the final topic that you selected for your security summit project?

-TODO: Write two or three sentences that offer an overview of your topic, explain what you are going to build, and describe how you are going to evaluate it.
+TODO: Write one or two sentences that offer an overview of your topic, explain what you are going to build, and describe how you are going to evaluate it.
 What you furnish in this sub-section of the proposal should include a few more details than the topic list that you provided in the previous sub-section.